ubercomrade/mimosa/docs/formats/python_formats.md

 # Python Format Inventory

-> **Stage 0 audit artifact.** Detailed description of every file format read or written by the
-> Python implementation.
-Julia parsers must accept the same valid inputs and produce equivalent
-> in-memory representations.
-Malformed inputs must produce typed errors.
+> **Historical migration artifact.** This inventory records formats consumed by
+> the retired Python implementation.
+It remains useful as parser provenance,
+> but its persistence formats, paths, and Python-specific behavior are not a
+> current API contract.
+Current readers and validation rules are documented in
+> `Mimosa.jl/docs/src/models.md`, `storage.md`, and `security.md`.

 ## 1. MEME format